 Alison’s unique background spans careers in optometry, ICT, transformation, project management and leadership development.
 She has earned an SABS Design Award, contributed to published papers, spoken to international audiences and been interviewed on TV and radio.

 Her successful management track record includes increasing her strategic business unit’s revenue threefold at Capital Software, and successfully delivering (with her team) on multiple key components of the nationwide Siyakha transformation project at SARS.

 In 2005 Alison realised that her success as a leader-manager could be used to bring about a change in the quality of leader-management throughout South Africa.
 And CanBeeDone was born.

-She has been a long time volunteer for Headway-Gauteng, an organisation that supports people with brain injuries, and in 2015 she co-founded Open Community Encounters, an initiative to improve tolerance, communication and healing among South Africans.
+In 2015 she co-founded Open Community Encounters, an initiative to improve tolerance, communication and healing among South Africans.

 Alison lives on the shores of the Vaal Dam in South Africa where she can bird watch, dance, parkrun and still visit the Bush.